factorhouse/kpow/secure-config/README.md

 ### AES Encryption Steps

-Securing Kpow variables with AES encryption is simple:
+Follow these simple steps to secure Kpow variables with AES encryption

+* Download the latest Kpow JAR file
-* First we generate a master encryption key
+* Generate a master encryption key
-* Then we encrypt our variables with that key
+* Encrypt sensitive variables
-* Where we configure encrypted variables we prefix them with `AES`
+* Configure encrypted variables
-* Finally, we provide the master key to Kpow via the `KPOW_SECURE_KEY`
+* Provide the master key to Kpow

 #### Download the latest Kpow JAR file

 The latest Kpow JAR artifact is always listed in our [CHANGELOG.md](https://github.com/operatr-io/kpow/blob/main/CHANGELOG.md#latest-release-artifacts) file.

-#### Create a file containing your passphrase
+#### Generate a master encryption key

-Normal passphrase rules apply, longer passphrases with more unique characters are more secure.
+Create a passphrase file, longer passphrases with more unique characters are more secure.

 ```
 vi passhphrase.txt